nodeplusplus/cv/README.md

 **Position:** Fullstack Developer

-**Responsibility:** I have desgined and developed a crawler system for a social listening platform.
+**Responsibility:** I desgined and developed a crawler system for a social listening platform.

 - Migrated code base from NodeJS v0.11 to v8.x.x
 - Crawled about 1 milion records every single day and stored them in 2 Elasticsearch clusters.